 And while the above study is promising, this isn’t the only study that was performed on patients with AGA.

 In 2015, researchers from Mumbai studied the effects of microneedling on men with AGA who didn’t respond to conventional treatments (such as Rogaine and Propecia).
-This study was small – only four patients – but it helps to shed further light on microneedling’s use in the treatment of hair loss.
+This study was small – only four patients – but it helps to shed further light on microneedling’s use in the treatment of pattern baldness.

 All four patients were on finasteride and minoxidil 5% for anywhere from two to five years.
-There was no further hair loss during this period, but there also wasn’t any growth.
+There was no further loss of hair during this period, but there also wasn’t any growth.

 Alongside their ongoing treatment, the patients were also subjected to microneedling sessions for six months.

 The results were tracked using a standardized 7-point evaluation scale, along with patient evaluation.
 While these aren’t the most accurate way to gauge efficacy, they do offer a general look at progress.

 At the end of the 6-month period, three of the patients expressed more than 75% satisfaction with the results, while the fourth patient expressed more than 50% satisfaction.
 In addition, all patients showed a +2 or +3 response on the 7-point evaluation scale.